The Kimba videogame story (so far)

 According to a rumor from May 2003, Nintendo tried to develop the Jungle Emperor game (it was said the game will be developed for the Nintendo GameCube).
 It was said to be developed by the same crew that worked on the N64 version (Mr. Miyamoto's team of programmers and Tezuka Productions), however there was nothing done about it.
 Another rumor on the same topic was out that the Jungle Emperor video game for the Nintendo GameCube might have been developed by a less-known Japanese company called Pax Softonica (パックス ソフトニカ) for which is said that it previously developed several video games for Nintendo.
 Some of these games are: "Tennis", "Balloon Kid" and "Moguranya"/"Mole Mania" for the Nintendo GameBoy, "Donkey Kong" for the Super GameBoy, and the "Hamtaro" game series for the GameBoy Color and GameBoy Advance.
 Pax Softonica was established in Yokohama in 1983 and was developing games for microcomputers like Fujitsu FM-7, MSX, Sharp PC-8001 and Sharp X1 before developing videogames for Nintendo.
 Probably the reason why Pax Softonica was expected to be working for Nintendo on the Jungle Emperor game project for the Nintendo GameCube is an interesting info that Pax Softonica took part even in the development of the cancelled "Emperor of the Jungle" game for the Nintendo 64, but it wasn't officially mentioned and credited as one of its developers.

-The release of the 2009 remake of the "Jungle Emperor" movie was another chance for the Kimba/Jungle Emperor video game to be done, however, aside from the small desktop games (like the desktop clock or the jigsaw puzzle with scenes from the movie) nothing else was done.
+The release of the 2009 remake of the "Jungle Emperor" movie was another chance for the Kimba/Jungle Emperor video game to be done.
+However, all that was done for this occasion were small desktop games (run by Adobe AIR) - a desktop clock (archived page), a slide puzzle game (archived page) and a jigsaw puzzle game (archived page) with scenes from the movie.

-The 2015 marks the 60th anniversary of the first publishing of the Jungle Emperor manga, so I hope that Leo/Kimba fans will finally be able to enjoy playing with their favorite white lion on their computers/video game consoles around that time.
-Let's keep our fingers crossed!
+However, I hope that in 2025 on the occasion of the 75th anniversary of the first release of the manga (and 60th anniversary of the first airing of the anime) Kimba fans will finally be able to enjoy playing with their favorite white lion on their computer/video game consoles!

 Article first written on: October 23, 2004